ooni/spec/opos/OONI-Probe-Orchestration-System-Design.md

 which clients to notify of jobs and how.

-A user interested in seeing what has been scheduled in the past can visit the **OPOS Event log** and see a history of what has happenned.
+A user interested in seeing what has been scheduled in the past can visit the **OPOS Event log** and see a history of what has happened.

 # 3.0 Transport protocol requirements

-We use the term "Transport" loosely here to mean the protocol that is being used for communicating between the **OPOS Client** and the **Event Feed**.
+We use the term "transport" loosely here to mean the protocol that is being used for communicating between the **OPOS Client** and the **Event Feed**.

 It will most likely be something similar to WebSockets or some sort of pub-sub